Boyquotes/its-excruciatingly-hot-outside/README.md

-# its-excrutiatingly-hot-outside
+# its-excruciatingly-hot-outside
 My first attempt at using Godot 3.1

-A top-down scroller time-attack racing game.
+A top-down scrolling time-attack racing game.
 Run to the well before you get toasted by the hot sun.